-The goal of the continuity of care programs is to decrease costs, while improving health outcomes and patient experiences, with data-driven evidence-based workflows and program standardization to provide post-discharge patient advocacy, cutting-edge technology, clinical support and escalation, a dedicated pharmacy team, and a behavioral health program for eligible patients.
+The goal of the continuity of care programs is to decrease costs, while improving health outcomes and patient experiences, with data-driven evidence-based workflows and program standardization to provide post-discharge case management, cutting-edge technology, clinical support and escalation, a dedicated pharmacy team, and a behavioral health program for eligible patients.

 UVA Health, through the Population Health Department, is also rising to meet the needs and recognize the potential of advances in multidisciplinary approaches to healthcare redesign and value-based payment models that support opportunities for our health care providers to give increased attention to population health.

 A world-class academic health system with community care throughout Virginia, UVA Health serves a diverse range of communities facing health disparities.
 Promoting equity for those we serve is central to our mission.
 In fact, we made cultivating healthy communities and belonging for all one of the three main goals in our 10-year strategic plan.

 Key steps we’re taking to promote equity include:

 - Asking patients screening questions to learn what disparities they face, so we can connect them with resources to help

 - Giving financial help

 - Expanding telehealth options to make appointments easier to attend

 - Neighborhood health initiatives to give people more access to care where they live

 - Population health programming, like Interactive Home Monitoring, the Homeless Consult Service, the Community Paramedicine Program, and the Virginia at Home Program